luoluobuli/cse15l-lab-reports/Lab3/Lab Report 2.md

 ![Image](scrnsht5.png)

 ## Part 3
 In Lab 2 and 3, I learned about how to create my own server in java.
 I learned what URI is and how it is implemented in my code.
-Also, I knew more commands such as `mkdir` and `scp`.
+What I found pretty exciting is that we can actually call the methods by editing the url itself, and this is definitely something new to me.
+<br>I actually learned about ssh before in another class, so for this part I feel pretty comfortable.
+<br>I look forward to explore more about software techniques in the future classes! :)